Bencourt/gdaps2-2191-Team-C/doc/Presentations.md

 With each milestone, **add a link in the table above to your presentation slides** (I'm assuming these will be in Google Slides) AND **make a few notes in this document** about how you went about planning and practicing for this presentation.

 ## Milestone 1
+  We started the presentation planning on September 30th, and during our meeting on Oct.
+1, we started putting it together.
+Tasks were mostly split up through the trello and people were reminded of their duties through the discord.
+To practice, we planned out our roles and slides through the discord voice chat as well.

 ## Milestone 2